JavaScript Variables Hoisting in Details

 .

 As an exception, sometimes functions can be invoked before the definition: an effect of function declaration hoisting.
-It's useful in cases when developer needs to read quickly how functions are invoked at the top of the source file, without the necessity to scroll down and read the details about function implementation.
+It's useful in cases when you need to read quickly how functions are invoked at the top of the source file, without scrolling down and reading the details about function implementation.